alexbeams1898/vending-machine/README.md

 #### /admin

-Note: The 'admin' route is used to perform actions that only a ColaCo admin is allowed to perform.
+The '/admin' endpoint is used to perform actions that only a ColaCo admin is allowed to perform.
 Thus, these actions are not available in the UI.

 **POST /admin/restock?id={sodaID}**
 - Used to restock a soda, specified by {sodaID}.